Note to Educators

 - Free, but registration is required.
 Registration slots close two weeks before the program date.

-During this staff-led program students will explore what makes an insect an insect, and why they are so successful (insects have more species and live in more places than any other animal!).
+During this museum-educator-led program, students virtually explore what makes an insect an insect, and why they are so successful (insects have more species and live in more places than any other animal!).
 Students will investigate and identify the survival techniques of the Carolina Sphinx Moth and the Tobacco Hornworm, exploring their adaptations using the scientific skills of observation and sketching.

 - Zoom Webinar: Designed to accommodate classes, grades, or groups with 15-1,000 students.
 Students will not be visible to the museum educator or other students, but they will be able to submit questions in writing through the Q&A, and interact through polls.

-- Zoom or Microsoft Teams Meeting: Designed to accommodate classes of 15 - 35 students.
+- Zoom Meeting: Designed to accommodate classes of 15 - 35 students.
 Students will be visible to the museum educator and their classmates, and will have the ability to raise their hand to ask questions.
-In order to participate in this format, those registering will need to provide copies of parental permissions to participate in onscreen programs.
+In order to participate in this format, those registering will need to provide proof of parental permissions to participate in onscreen programs.
 If you would like to register for more than 35 students you will need to book a second slot.

 - Homeschool Day Zoom Webinar: Designed to accommodate individual students or small groups with less than 15 students.
 Students will not be visible to the museum educator or other students, but they will be able to submit questions in writing through the Q&A, and interact through polls.
 Homeschool Days available the first Monday of the month, October 4, November 1, and December 6, 2021; and January 3, February 7, March 7, April 4, May 2, and June 6, 2022.

 How to Register

 Registration is now open for all classes, groups, and homeschool participants from October 4, 2021-June 17, 2022.
 Register for Digital School Programs

 Contact School Programs at NMNHschoolprograms@si.edu.